Local Risk Decomposition for High-frequency Trading Systems: Extracting performance indices from the LRD

 In order to underline the flexibility of our indicator $\Phi^{f}_{\tau,\rho}$, we perform a numerical test on two artificial \PandL time series for different choices of the parameters in Eqs.~(\ref{eq::indicator}) and (\ref{eq::eta}).
 We restrict the range of choices by fixing $\tau=\max(t)$, since investors tend to give more importance on the recent performance of their strategies.
 The dilatation coefficients are selected according to: $\delta s = 100 \rho$ and $ \delta t = \left[ \max(t) - \min(t) \right]/4$.
 The errors on the estimates have been calculated via the jacknife method~\citep{Kunsch89} and indicated between brackets as uncertainty in the last digit.

 The LRD of two artificially generated {\em PandL}, each with 2000 data points, with different linear drifts as well as a different superimposed noise amplitude, is shown in Fig.~\ref{fig::pandl-compare-syn}.
 The first time series (blue) provides a better return at the expenses of higher volatility.
 The second time series (green), in contrast, exhibits a relatively stable growth.
-Despite the intrinsic differences, the annualized Sharpe ratio, Eq.~(\ref{eq::sharpe}), results to be the same for the two time series, namely $S=0.7(2)$, making them look equivalent from its prospective.
+Despite the intrinsic differences, the annualized Sharpe ratio, Eq.(\ref{eq::sharpe}), results to be the same for the two time series, namely $S=0.7(2)$, making them look equivalent from its prospective.
 On the other hand, the LRD framework gives a much broader picture regarding the performances of the two time series.
-The results are summarized in Table~\ref{tab::uniform} and Table~\ref{tab::gauss}.
+The results are summarized in Table 1 and Table 2.
 In the first one, we report for different principal investment horizons, $\rho$, the values of $\Phi^{LRA}_{\tau,\rho}$ and $\Phi^{LSR}_{\tau,\rho}$ for the two trading systems when a uniform kernel is used, $K_r \equiv K_t \equiv 1$.
 In the second table, instead, we show the same results for Gaussian kernels.
-In the same tables we also report the values of $\eta_{LRA}(\tau,s)$ and $\eta_{LSR}(\tau,s)$, Eq.~(\ref{eq::eta}), at the scale of main interest, that is for $s \equiv \rho$.
-This estimate is, in itself, another indicator for the performance of the strategy.
-The results show that when we do not apply any convolution kernel, Table~\ref{tab::uniform}, the performance indicators $\Phi^{LRA}_{\tau,\rho}$ and $\Phi^{LSR}_{\tau,\rho}$ would pick the blue strategy, that is, the one with the highest return, as the best out of the two.
-However, if we consider the indicator at a specific investment horizon $\rho$, that is $\eta_{LRA}(\tau,\rho)$ and $\eta_{LSR}(\tau,\rho)$, the situation is not as clear.
-On the other hand, when the indicators are extracted via two Gaussian kernels centered in the last day of trade and at the horizon $\rho$, explicitly giving more importance to a particular time/scale region, the best performing system would be the green one.
-This result is due to the fact that the blue strategy is not performing well in the last period of the \PandL series where the time kernel is centered.

-This simple example highlights the flexibility of the LRD framework when compared to global quantities such as the Sharpe ratio which ignore the dynamics of the performance.
+We also report the values of $\eta_{LRA}(\tau,s)$ and $\eta_{LSR}(\tau,s)$ at the scale of main interest, that is for $s \equiv \rho$.
+The reason behind this is that these two quantities, which are nothing but kernel weighted averages of a risk-adjusted performance, $f$, over time being the scale $s$ fixed, Eq.(\ref{eq::eta}), can be considered as further performance indicator when the strategy has a characteristic time scale (holding period), $\rho$ in this case\footnote{In the discrete algorithm described in Sec.~\ref{sec::MRM} the weighted average would be over the $M$ risk-adjusted measures estimated over the boxes of length $h$.}.